jeertmans/jeertmans.github.io/_posts/2025-04-02-writing-long-manim-presentations.md

 that format or lint your code to help you write more readable code.
 This is purely esthetic, but it will likely help you debug your code later.

 Again, it won't go into details here and

+## Manim rendering options

+blabla.

+If you are using Manim Slides, blabla.

 ## Manim for presentations